libts/tslib/README.md

 	is not feasible to smooth pen motion, besides quick motion is not precise anyway; so if quick motion is detected the module just discards the backlog and simply copies input to output.

-### module: linear

-#### Description:
-  Linear scaling module, primerily used for conversion of touch screen co-ordinates to screen co-ordinates.
-It applies the corrections as recorded and saved by the `ts_calibrate` tool.

-#### Parameters:
-* `xyswap`

-	interchange the X and Y co-ordinates -- no longer used or needed if the linear calibration utility `ts_calibrate` is used.

-* `pressure_offset`

-	offset applied to the pressure value
-* `pressure_mul`

-	factor to multiply the pressure value with
-* `pressure_div`

-	value to divide the pressure value by

-### module: pthres

-#### Description:
-  Pressure threshold filter.
-Given a release is always pressure 0 and a press is always >= 1, this discards samples below / above the specified pressure threshold.

-#### Parameters:
-* `pmin`

-	Minimum pressure value for a sample to be valid.
-* `pmax`

-	Maximum pressure value for a sample to be valid.

 ### module: debounce